 During the late 90’s, Bank of American Fork’s success was capped off with one of the most prestigious ratings in the industry.
 Veribanc, an independent bank-rating firm, awarded the bank a blue-ribbon rating.
 It was the only bank in Utah to receive the honor and only one of 76 in the nation, placing in in the top four percent of banks in the United States.
 Bank of American Fork was Utah’s strongest and safest bank, and the marketing campaign highlighted this.

-Today, Bank of American Fork continues to grow under the leadership of Richard Beard, who became the bank’s ninth president in 2005.
-Since his appointment, the bank has more than doubled in asset size and expanded from one end of the State to the other.
+Today, Bank of American Fork continues to grow under the leadership of Len Williams, who became the bank’s tenth president in 2018.
 Learn more about the current growth by visiting our People's Intermountain Bank Community-Banking Family page.

 Throughout its century-long existence, Bank of American Fork has experienced various economic cycles and financial climates.
 The bank successfully made it through the financial hurdles of the Depression and several other recessions since then, due in large part to outstanding leadership and the founding philosophy of serving as a steward of the community’s wealth.
 This philosophy continues to be practiced today and has resulted in a reputation for offering big-city banking options with small-town service.
 We look forward to renewing this commitment to customers and the community that will lead Bank of American Fork into another century of serving Utahns with exceptional care.